admhpr/oversight/content/blog/better-testing.md

 })
 ```
 Now, you can see where the business logic ends and the UI begins - they are literally separated in two different functions.

+### Know what to test

+Write tests that assert your component's public interface, and treat its internals as a black box.
+A single test case would assert that some input (user interaction or change of props) provided to the component results in the expected output (render result or emitted custom events).